 - woman is breastfeeding

-- recent or imminent surgery.
+- recent or planned surgery.

-Who can grant an exemption
+Who can grant a medical exemption

 - general practice registrars on an approved 3GA training placement